-- Brain cancer survival is higher in men than women at one-year but similar at five- and ten-years.
+- Brain cancer survival is higher in men than women at one-year but similar at five- and ten-years (2010-11).

-- Brain cancer survival is highest for people diagnosed aged under 40 years old.
+- Brain cancer survival in England is highest for people diagnosed aged under 40 years old (2009-2013).

-- 6 in 10 people diagnosed aged 15-39 survive their disease for five years or more, compared with less than 1 in 100 people diagnosed aged 80 and over.
+- Around 6 in 10 people in England diagnosed with brain cancer aged 15-39 survive their disease for five years or more, compared with only 1 in 100 people diagnosed aged 80 and over (2009-2013).

 - Brain cancer survival is improving and has doubled in the last 40 years in the UK.

 - In the 1970s, around 5 in 100 people diagnosed with brain cancer survived their disease beyond ten years, now it's around 3 in 20.

 - Less than 1% of brain and other CNS cancer cases each year in the UK are linked to major lifestyle and other risk factors.